AccelerationistPartyMongolia/party_docs/party_policies_en.md

 4. Establishing medical facilities for access to gender-affirming surgeries and hormone replacement therapy and providing unconditional access to gender-affirming care for transgender people.
 5. Making state-owned universities tuition free while greatly increasing their admittance standards to provide a more meritocratic education system.
 6. Reorganization of primary education more towards phenomenon-based learning to better prepare young people for skills actively in demand in the 21st century.
-7. Establishment of a collection of internet classes in Mongolian for adults with language barriers seeking to learn the basics of coding, Microsoft Office, Power BI, VBA macros, and other in-demand skills for free.
-8. Subsidization and preservation of all forms of nomadic arts and culture (even non-Mongolian nomadic cultures) to preserve the culture of the nomadic way of life of even other countries that give it no priority.
+7. Subsidization and preservation of all forms of nomadic arts and culture (even non-Mongolian nomadic cultures) to preserve the culture of the nomadic way of life of even other countries that give it no priority.
-9. Ensuring affordable housing for all citizens through government investment, incentives for developers and dirigiste policies to accelerate civilian urbanization and reduce slum districts.
+8. Ensuring affordable housing for all citizens through government investment, incentives for developers and dirigiste policies to accelerate civilian urbanization and reduce slum districts.
-10. Jumpstarting a Suburban Revolution to replace the current DIY suburbs of Mongolia with aesthetically and infrastructurally standardized suburbs based on Dutch suburban development practices.
+9. Jumpstarting a Suburban Revolution to replace the current DIY suburbs of Mongolia with aesthetically and infrastructurally standardized suburbs based on Dutch suburban development practices.
-11. Providing favorable loans and subsidies for converting high-rise buildings both currently existing and under construction into mixed-use high-rises that accommodate for both housing and office in synergy with the winterly remote work policy to reverse the business decline of reduced office rents and the reduction of activity in proximate small businesses while further increasing the housing supply.
+10. Providing favorable loans and subsidies for converting high-rise buildings both currently existing and under construction into mixed-use high-rises that accommodate for both housing and office in synergy with the winterly remote work policy to reverse the business decline of reduced office rents and the reduction of activity in proximate small businesses while further increasing the housing supply.
-12. Establishment of a sprawling cultural production focus districts within Ulaanbaatar with state-subsidized fixed affordable rents for office and housing specifically for artists and artisans of all kinds (musicians, painters, animators, 3D/2D artists, handicrafters, writers, choreographers, sculptors, game developers, dramatists, filmmakers, photographers, etc.) to promote artistic cross-pollination of Mongolia’s diverse but disparate art scenes.
+11. Establishment of a sprawling cultural production focus districts within Ulaanbaatar with state-subsidized fixed affordable rents for office and housing specifically for artists and artisans of all kinds (musicians, painters, animators, 3D/2D artists, handicrafters, writers, choreographers, sculptors, game developers, dramatists, filmmakers, photographers, etc.) to promote artistic cross-pollination of Mongolia’s diverse but disparate art scenes.
-13. Implementing green energy-tech based housing for ger district places near the city center soon to be redeveloped.
+12. Implementing green energy-tech based housing for ger district places near the city center soon to be redeveloped.
-14. Mass subsidization of public transport and high-speed rail, making it a national priority to establish a subway or a high-capacity light rail system in Ulaanbaatar to reduce traffic congestion and commute times.
+13. Mass subsidization of public transport and high-speed rail, making it a national priority to establish a subway or a high-capacity light rail system in Ulaanbaatar to reduce traffic congestion and commute times.
-15. Promotion of greater urban immigration to Ulaanbaatar, Darkhan and Erdenet to consolidate the proximity of expertise that enable greater cross-pollination of different business interests.
+14. Promotion of greater urban immigration to Ulaanbaatar, Darkhan and Erdenet to consolidate the proximity of expertise that enable greater cross-pollination of different business interests.
-16. Reinvesting in and developing Buyant-Ukhaa Airport so it can be reopened for transit flights, with later plans to transfer its sovereignty to the satellite cities currently under construction, so both airports can have consistent operation policies.
+15. Reinvesting in and developing Buyant-Ukhaa Airport so it can be reopened for transit flights, with later plans to transfer its sovereignty to the satellite cities currently under construction, so both airports can have consistent operation policies.
-17. Granting greater political autonomy to the City of Ulaanbaatar to foster its independent economic development.
+16. Granting greater political autonomy to the City of Ulaanbaatar to foster its independent economic development.
-18. Banning the usage of plastic bags and straws.
+17. Banning the usage of plastic bags and straws.
-19. Encouraging the development and use of renewable energy sources, such as solar, wind, and hydro power, along with sustainable living methods such as vertical farming and waste reduction.
+18. Encouraging the development and use of renewable energy sources, such as solar, wind, and hydro power, along with sustainable living methods such as vertical farming and waste reduction.
-20. We’re ready to embrace the power of the atom and join the nuclear energy club.
+19. We’re ready to embrace the power of the atom and join the nuclear energy club.
 But don’t worry, safety comes first.
-21. Replicating the “Double Irish” or the “Dutch Sandwich” base erosion and profit shifting tax tools within the country to allow for us to serve as a tax haven for Chinese, Russian, Central Asian, South Korean and Japanese multinational companies.
+20. Replicating the “Double Irish” or the “Dutch Sandwich” base erosion and profit shifting tax tools within the country to allow for us to serve as a tax haven for Chinese, Russian, Central Asian, South Korean and Japanese multinational companies.
-22. Dirigisme policy for strategically significant value-adding industries or inelastic markets whose main purpose is enabling other markets to flourish.
+21. Dirigisme policy for strategically significant value-adding industries or inelastic markets whose main purpose is enabling other markets to flourish.
-23. Reforming prisoner accommodations to focus more on rehabilitation and skill development than on punishment.
+22. Reforming prisoner accommodations to focus more on rehabilitation and skill development than on punishment.
-24. Establishing a 36-hour four-day workweek, with the possibility for 35-hour five day workweeks for businesses deemed required to do so.
+23. Establishing a 36-hour four-day workweek, with the possibility for 35-hour five day workweeks for businesses deemed required to do so.
-25. Passing the Marcora Law that allows employees to cash-in all of their accumulated but unrealized unemployment benefits to capitalize a buyout for their failing businesses and establish a worker cooperative.
+24. Passing the Marcora Law that allows employees to cash-in all of their accumulated but unrealized unemployment benefits to capitalize a buyout for their failing businesses and establish a worker cooperative.

 ## LONG-TERM — Policies that will require amending the constitution, or will take an extremely long time to be fully realized.
 Expected to take longer than 8 years.